 6. Eat That Frog! by Brian Tracy

-For anyone looking to improve time management, “Eat That Frog!” provides practical strategies that resonate well with themes found in other productivity books, allowing readers to view this work as a helpful resource for studying, business, and personal growth.
+“Eat That Frog!” provides practical strategies for improving time management.
+It resonates well with themes found in other productivity books.
+Readers view this work as a helpful resource for studying, business, and personal growth.

 7. The One Thing by Gary Keller and Jay Papasan